-Connected home technology is often considered a luxury convenience, but smart home features enhance the livability of a home for all ages and support the age in place process.
+Connected home technology is often considered a luxury convenience, but smart home features enhance the livability of a home for all ages and support the aging in place process.
 For instance, motion-sensor lighting is not only convenient but can prevent falls when walking into a room.

 As you age, your connected smart home can help you continue to live independently, safely and comfortably.
 And that is a top priority for most elderly people!

 Building a House for Aging in Place